franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ### Single cycle version debug and testing

 - in commit[0e5bcc5](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/0e5bcc5eaca9eedd887e2bb71e0f42cbf340641f) and other commit with name test and modify, the testing of the single cycle version of processor.
+- In the process of debugging, after resolving grammar and connection issues, the first notable problem was the absence of signal on the vbuddy screen.
+Initially using instructions from lab4 (which involve `addi` and `bne` instructions), the issue persisted.
+Examination of the VCD file revealed a discrepancy between the expected and actual instructions.
+The problem was traced back to the instruction memory module, where instructions were being loaded in the wrong order due to endianness issues.
+Adjusting the instruction memory module to load instructions in little-endian format, as opposed to big-endian, resolved this issue.
+-  The most challenging bug in the single-cycle processor was related to the `SB` instruction, where the issue of a massive `VCD` file size (1 GB) indicated a problem.
+The `SB`and `LW`instructions were incorrectly implemented, causing the processor to be stuck in a loop.
+Correcting these errors was crucial for proper processor operation.
+-  Further debugging led to the discovery of an issue in the second loop of the processor's operation, where data was not being updated correctly.
+The processor was supposed to load a value from a specific address, increment it, and store it back.
+However, it was repeatedly loading the initial value of zero.
+After extensive investigation, the issue was identified in the handling of the store byte (SB) instruction.
+The design erroneously added 24 zero bits to the byte being stored, which interfered with the data storage process.
+Correcting this error resolved the issue, allowing for accurate data representation.

 ### Pipelened processor